alexwlchan/alexwlchan.net/src/_drafts/an-applescript-to-toggle-voice-control.md

 I've only had this for a few days, but already I'm finding it useful.
 I've dictated a number of pieces -- including this blog post -- and it's much nicer than being continually interrupted by Siri dictation.
-Being able to toggle it without opening System Preferences is just the icing on the cake.
+Being able to toggle it without opening System Preferences is the icing on the cake.